 The best way to keep your wine tasting great is by investing in a wine fridge that’ll keep your bottles at the right temperature… and homebuyers are willing to pay a premium for this very feature.

 Ah, back to the kitchen.
-Like we said, everyone wants to be the next Top Chef—or at the least, they want a professional space for both family time and entertaining.
+Like we said, everyone wants to be the next Top Chef—or at the very least, they want a professional space for both family time and entertaining.
 In this breezy coastal abode in California (of course), clean white features and contemporary elements make up a kitchen the whole family can enjoy.

 Herringbone or Parquet Floors